mistermicheels/learning-notes/architecture-design/reference-architectures/Layered-architecture.md

 -   Presentation layer: contains code related to interaction with the user
     -   APIs are exposed here
     -   Server-side rendering would also sit here

--   Note: a layered architecture could have more layers than these if it makes sense
+Note: a layered architecture could have more layers than these if it makes sense

-Benefits/drawbacks:

--   Easy to get started with this kind of architecture
--   Easy to make technical changes (e.g., swapping out the database) as changes will be confined to a single layer (and if that layer's interface changes, it will likely only affect the layer above it)
--   Functional changes are likely to require changes to several layers
-    -   Problem: when working on a single functional area, you will likely need to find the relevant classes below several top-level folders (according to the layer they are in)
-    -   This often means that a layered architecture is not a good way to split up a system into several parts maintained by independent teams
--   If separation by functional areas is more important, consider looking at [Package by feature or component](./Package-by-feature-or-component.md)

 ## Open/closed layers